3rdof2/sgp4/README.md

 `sgp4` is a Golang translation of the C++ astrodynamics algorithm publsihed by [CelesTrak](https://celestrak.org/software/vallado/cpp.zip), written by David Vallado on 28 Jun 2005, and based on the methodology originally published through the AIAA Spacetrack Report #3.

+`sgp4` was created as a learning project and no assurances are offered on the accuracy of this product.
+This is not actively maintained.

 # Use

 `sgp4` takes one of two inputs.
 First is a struct derived from the Orbit Mean-Elements Message (OMM), the second is by a Two Line Element (TLE).